appseconnect/docs/_posts/Deployment/Environment Management/2018-11-20-Environment-Management.md

 5) Clicking on the created environment, you will be able to view the details page consisting of the following tabs:

-- Settings -> You can modify and update the environment setting from this tab
 - Process Flow -> You will be able to view all the deployed process flows, related snapshots, retry, undeploy etc.
+- Settings -> You can modify and update the environment setting from this tab.

 For more details on the Environment Details page, [Click Here](/deployment/Easy-Environment-Management/#hosted-environment-details-page)